Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Introduction

 \section{Introduction}

-Gamma-ray bursts (GRBs) are short-duration energetic cosmic explosions with prompt emission between keV-GeV energies, which are been continously detected at the rate of about one per day ~\citep{Zhang16,Schady}.
+Gamma-ray bursts (GRBs) are short-duration energetic cosmic explosions with prompt emission between keV-GeV energies, which are being continuously detected at the rate of about one per day ~\citep{Kumar15,Zhang16,Schady}.
+They are located at cosmological distances, although a distinct signature of cosmological time dilation in the GRB light curves remains elusive~\citep{Singh}.
 The first convincing case for bifurcating the GRB population into two categories was made from an analysis of the BATSE data~\citep{Kouveliotou}, and led to establishing the conventional classification of GRBs into short (T90 $<$ 2 s) and long (T90 $>$ 2 s) classes, where T90 is the time which encompasses 90\% of the burst's fluence, and is usually used as a proxy for the duration of a GRB.
+Note however that this boundary between short and long GRBs is known to be detector dependent~\citep{Bromberg,Tatro15}.
+Short GRBs are usually associated with binary neutron star (or other compact object) mergers~\citep{Nakar} and long GRBs with core collapse supernovae~\citep{Woosley}.
+However, there are known exceptions to the above general picture~\citep{Zhang,Perna18,Amati20,Ahumada}.

+Despite the conventional wisdom of only two distinct GRB classes, multiple groups have argued over the years for the existence of an intermediate class of GRBs in between the short and long bursts, using T90 as the criterion for classification.
+The first such claim for an intermediate-duration GRB class, with T90 in the range between 2 and 10 seconds in the BATSE dataset was put forward by ~\citet{Horvath98} and \citet{Mukherjee}, and subsequently confirmed by the analysis of the complete BATSE dataset~~\citep{Horvath2002,Chattopadhyay,Horvath19}.